 9 Ways To Prepare Your Garden For Autumn

-Brits are being urged to spend the last few weeks of summer giving their gardens some TLC in order to prepare for autumn and the colder months.
+Spend the last few weeks of summer giving your gardens some TLC in order to prepare for autumn and the colder months ahead…

-The shed specialists at GardenBuildingsDirect.co.uk have looked at the mistakes green-fingered beginners are most likely to make as the days get shorter and colder in order to advise them on how to be better prepared.
+The shed specialists at GardenBuildingsDirect.co.uk have looked at ways green-fingered gardeners should be spending their time as the days get shorter and colder.

 Listed among the recommended tasks are doing a big tidy, and planting spring bulbs in preparation for next year.